NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-single/README.md

 ## Batch Single

 The Batch Single Docker image is responsible for running a single AIF Validation job within an AWS Batch environment.
-The The Batch Single Docker image is composed of three scripts; initializer, main, and worker.
+The Batch Single Docker image is composed of three scripts; initializer, main, and worker.
 The initializer script is responsible for determining if the current AWS Batch node is the main node or the worker node.
 This is determined by the ID assigned to the node from AWS Batch.
 Based on this information the initializer will call the appropriate main or worker script.
 The main script is initially responsible for preparing the submission data in S3 for validation.
 This includes setting up the SQS queue with all of the .ttl files that need validation and moving the files to the appropriate locations in S3.
 Once validation has completed, the main script is responsible for verifying that the validation was successful, generating the validation report, and creating a final archive of the results.
-The worker node is responsible for reading the S3 object paths off of the SQS queue and running the AIF Validatior against each .ttl file.
+The worker node is responsible for reading the S3 object paths off of the SQS queue and running the AIF Validator against each .ttl file.
 The worker captures the results as well as any associated logs and AIF Validator reports and places them in the appropriate location on S3.

 ### Building Batch Single Docker image